omkarjtg/RailEase/README.md

 ### Backend Setup

-Start Config, Eureka, and Gateway services first, then the others:
+Start Eureka, and Gateway services first, then the others:

 ```bash
 cd backend